DevOpsXMax/gym-management-system/README.md

 ## Features
 - Home page with welcome message and gym highlights
 - About Us page describing gym mission and facilities
-- Membership page showing membership plans
+- Membership pag e showing membership plans
 - Flask routing with templates
 - Styled using CSS